Skip to main content

 • Leica ASP300S Tissue Processor

-• Sakura Tissue-Tek VIP Tissue Processor
+• Sakura Tissue-Tek VIP6 Tissue Processor

 • Leica EG1160 Embedding Center